-What does the proposal include?
+What does the decision include?

 Where did the place name suggestion come from?